 According to the Gwich’in Steering Committee, the Gwich’in people are a part of the Athapaskans and make up 15 communities across the Yukon, Alaska, and the border of Canada.
 They regard the coastal plains of the Arctic Refuge as “The Sacred Place Where Life Begins”, because of its significance to the Porcupine Caribou.

-Every year between May and June, the Caribou herd migrates to this region to give birth to and nurse nearly 40,000 calves, which is why the Gwich’in people gave the coastal plains its name.
-The Gwich’in have come to depend heavily on the caribou for food, clothing, tools, and spiritual guidance, while respecting the animal’s existence.
+Every year between May and June, the Caribou herd migrates to this region to give birth to and nurse nearly 40,000 calves.
+This is why the Gwich’in people gave the coastal plains its name.
+The Gwich’in have come to depend heavily on the caribou for food, clothing, tools, and spiritual guidance while respecting the animal’s existence.

 Trump’s plan to exploit this land will cause irreparable damage to the wildlife, landscape, and Indigenous people who depend on it.
 Despite the major environmental impact, the BLM and government officials are in a race to start seismic testing.
-According the Center of Biological Diversity, this is the unforgivable act of blasting the seafloor to map out oil and gas reserves, killing marine life and leaving long lasting environmental damage.
+According to the Center of Biological Diversity, this is the unforgivable act of blasting the seafloor to map out oil and gas reserves.
+Ultimately this process will kill marine life and leave long-lasting environmental damage.

-His administration isn’t leaving much room to fight this unjust plan against mother nature and the Gwich’in people, but we have to do everything we can to fight this monstrosity.
+His administration isn’t leaving much room to fight this unjust plan against mother nature and the Gwich’in people.
+That’s why we have to do everything we can to fight this monstrosity.

 What you can do: